Black Cohosh: Characteristics, Uses, and Precautions

 However, more studies are necessary to support this benefit of black cohosh supplements.

-6. Improve sleep quality
+6. It can improve sleep quality

 A small study of 42 menopausal women suggested that black cohosh supplements may improve the duration and quality of sleep.